qvanle/drDuck/README.md

 ![play bar](docs/images/play_bar.png)
 ### 5. Opeartor bar
 #### New operator
+- Maximum size of static and dynamic array is 12, otherwise it's 10.
+- If the input greater than maximum size, it will ignore the remainder.
 ![new opeartor](docs/images/new_operator.png)
 #### Insert operator
+- If the size is maximum, it will do nothing.
+- In stack and queue mode, this will be call push.
 ![insert operator](docs/images/insert_operator.png)
 ![inserting](docs/images/inserting.png)
 #### Delete operator
+- If the size is equal 0, it will do nothing.
+- In stack and queue mode, this will be call pop.
 ![delete operator](docs/images/delete_operator.png)
 ![deleting](docs/images/deleting.png)
 #### Update operator